apache/arrow-cookbook/python/source/io.rst

-Arrow provides support for reading compressed files, both for formats that provide it natively like Parquet or Feather, and for formats that don't support it out of the box like CSV.
+Arrow provides support for reading compressed files, both for formats that provide it natively like Parquet or Feather, and for files in formats that don't support compression natively, like CSV, but have been compressed by an application.

 Reading compressed formats that have native support for compression doesn't require any special handling.
 We can for example read back